MostlyJS/mostly-demos/Readme.md

 _Because require() just walks up the file tree until it finds a node_modules folder with a sub-folder that matches the package name._

-The project also uses gulp to build the project and PM2 for production deployment.
+The project uses gulp to build the project and PM2 for production deployment.

 The project contains the following seperated packages: